EMDR: Evidence-based, body connecting therapy for lasting healing

 My Christian clients often have new or deeper experiences with Jesus during EMDR.
 Personally, I have witnessed Christians have deep EMDR sessions in which they were able to connect the truths that they knew in their minds in a new way.
 In my own work (when I was the client), EMDR helped me heal in ways that allowed me to move forward trusting in God’s care and love more fully…I changed more after one round of EMDR than in the previous year of talk-therapy (that’s one of the reasons I am so passionate about this approach)!
 My clients who are not religious and not identify as Christians, often experience EMDR as a very spiritual experience.

-Who can benefit from this powerful therapy?
+Who can benefit from EMDR therapy?

 I believe everyone that wants to grow can benefit from therapy.
 And that most people who want deep, holistic growth can benefit from EMDR (there are a few medical and clinical exceptions).
 EMDR is clinically proven to be effective in treating many issues including; PTSD, medical trauma around diagnoses and procedures, abuse (physical, emotional, spiritual, sexual, intimate partner), childhood neglect, attachment issues, birth trauma, adoption grief, as well as sports related injuries and anxiety.